knative/docs/blog/articles/set-up-a-local-knative-environment-with-kind.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/validation.webhook.serving.knative.dev created
 ```

-## Networking
+## Step 3: Set up networking using Kourier
-The next step is to choose a networking layer.
-While the docs have a lot of available options, Kourier is the option with the lowest resource requirements.
-Kourier connects to Envoy and the Knative Ingress CRDs directly.
+Next, choose a networking layer.
+This example uses Kourier.
+Kourier is the option with the lowest resource requirements, and connects to Envoy and the Knative Ingress CRDs directly.

 To install Kourier and make it available as a service leveraging the node ports, you’ll need to download the YAML file first and make a few changes.